 Discussing Work & Personal Life With Your Doctor

-If you have travel planned, meet with your doctor to make sure it’s still safe for you.
-Before leaving home, here are some things you can do to make traveling with CTEPH easier:
+If you have travel planned, meet with your doctor to make sure it’s safe for you.

 Keep a list of your medications and your doctor's and pharmacy's phone numbers with you at all times

 Keep medicine in your carry-on bag rather than checked baggage